ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: User Study

 \subsubsection{Participants}

 We recruited 12 participants (Age: 9 between 18-25 and 3 between 26-35; Gender: 6M and 6F) who had multiple experiences making decisions online through an online community of the author's university.
 Most participants (6 `1-2 times a week', 5 `3-4 times a week or almost everyday') indicated that they make online decisions regularly.
 The participants also varied in their experience utilizing LLMs for recommendations or decision-making (M=3.03, SD=1.56; 1: Never used, 5: Always use).
 To ensure that the participants were not familiar with the decision domains for the study, we asked them to indicate their familiarity with the 10 selected domain candidates in the recruitment form and the researchers chose the three most unfamiliar ones.
 We also ensured that the participants were sufficiently fluent in English, as \sysname{} was designed in English.
 The participants were compensated 40,000 KRW (approximately 30 USD) for two hours of participation.
-The study was conducted through Zoom~\footnote{https://zoom.us/}, where the participants were asked to prepare a computer or equivalent devices with audio, video, and screen share settings.
+The study was conducted through Zoom~\footnote{https://zoom.us/}, where the participants were asked to prepare a computer or an equivalent device with audio, video, and screen share settings.
+The study was approved by the Institutional Review Board (IRB) at the institution this research was conducted.